Alex-J-Christie/ai_for_senior_citizens_ist440w_24/README.md

 * Written in Rust :crab:
 * Powered by OpenAI :robot:
-* Brought to Life by ChatGPT's Voice API :basecamp: (Working on it!)
+* Brought to Life by ChatGPT's Voice API :basecamp:

 ## Flexible Interface